TryGhost/action-deploy-theme/README.md

 ## Getting Started

-💡This action expects that you already have a working Ghost install running at least v2.25.5.
+💡 This action expects that you already have a working Ghost install running at least v2.25.5.

-1. Generate a set of Ghost Admin API credentials, by configuring a new Custom Integration in Ghost Admin&raquo;Integrations.
+1. Generate a set of Ghost Admin API credentials, by configuring a new Custom Integration in Ghost Admin &rarr; Integrations.

-2. On GitHub, navigate to your theme repository&raquo;Settings&raquo;Secrets.
-Create a secret called `GHOST_ADMIN_API_URL` containing the API URL and another called `GHOST_ADMIN_API_KEY` containing the Admin API Key.
-Both must be copied exactly from Ghost Admin&raquo;Integrations.
+2. On GitHub, navigate to your theme repository &rarr; Settings &rarr; Secrets and variables &rarr; Actions.
+Create a secret called `GHOST_ADMIN_API_URL` containing the API URL and another one called `GHOST_ADMIN_API_KEY` containing the Admin API Key.
+Both must be copied exactly from Ghost Admin &rarr; Integrations.

 3. Once your secrets are in place, copy this example config into `.github/workflows/deploy-theme.yml`.
 Then commit and push your changes: